Map Reading 101

 Course/Checkpoints: The magenta colored symbols indicate the checkpoints (CP’s).
 These CP’s will also have a number beside them which indicates the number of the CP.
 And in Line-O races, the CP’s will have magenta lines that connect the CP’s [in order].
 These are to assist the racer in being able to quickly identify the location of the next CP.
 Also note that the CP shaped like a triangle is the start, and the double circle is the race finish (these are often at the same place).
 These CP's must be the first and last that are punched.

 Clue Sheet: The major purpose of the clue sheet is to indicate the micro-location information of the control points.
 For instance, it will tell you if it’s located by a tree or rock, and also indicate if it’s on the north or south side of it.
 For a complete list of these symbols, you can visit the IOF Control Description Handbook.
+Or for a handy one-page printable version, check here.

 Out-of-Bounds: Areas on the map with distinctive “cross-out” lines through them are out-of-bounds areas such as private property, crops/gardens, or restricted areas.